cdl-geneseo/geneseo-dictionary/C/Cop_to_cop.md

 # Cop (to cop)

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Cop (to cop)

 Created by  Unknown User (hea4), last modified by  Unknown User (meg23) on Apr 15, 2019

 V.Pronunciation: Amer.
 Kopusually used in situations to mean doing something, in a way that exerts power over the subject, sneakily.
 It implies taking something.
 Ex. &quot;Did you see him cop a feel.&quot; This would be like saying &quot;Did you see him feel her up.&quot;(H. Ali, A-F, 2019).